alexmicic/Polymer-YouTube-Embed/README.md

 # Polymer \<youtube-embed\> element

 This element should allow easily embed youtube videos.
-All you have to do is to find youtube ID which is always in the browser link and has a format like this: "https://www.youtube.com/watch?v=`v7rifrCEJXs`".
+All you have to do is to find youtube ID which is always in the browser link and has a format like this: "https://www.youtube.com/watch?v=v7rifrCEJXs", where you need this part `v7rifrCEJXs`.
 Insert that ID into the `<youtube-embed>` tag as a parameter `youtube_id="v7rifrCEJXs"` and you are all setup.

 # Requirements